LimmaTech Biologics

 Grant in 2024

-GangaGen, Inc. is a clinical-stage biotechnology company based in Palo Alto, California, with research and development operations in Bangalore, India.
-Founded in 2000, the company specializes in discovering and developing novel therapeutic proteins aimed at treating infectious diseases, particularly those caused by antibiotic-resistant bacteria.
-Its lead product, StaphTAME, is a recombinant protein designed for the topical prevention and treatment of staphylococcal infections, including methicillin-resistant Staphylococcus aureus (MRSA).
-GangaGen employs a proprietary platform to create highly specific therapeutic proteins known as ectolysins, which target clinically significant bacterial strains, offering innovative solutions for serious infections such as pneumonia and neonatal sepsis caused by multidrug-resistant organisms.
+GangaGen, Inc. is a biotechnology company based in Palo Alto, California, with research and development operations in Bangalore, India.
+Founded in 2000, GangaGen focuses on the discovery and development of novel therapeutic proteins aimed at preventing and treating infectious diseases, particularly those caused by antibiotic-resistant bacteria.
+The company utilizes a proprietary platform to create highly-specific therapeutic proteins known as ectolysins.
+Its lead product, P128, is a recombinant protein designed to target and eliminate Staphylococcus, including methicillin-resistant strains like MRSA.
+GangaGen's innovative approach also addresses infections caused by multidrug-resistant bacteria, such as Klebsiella pneumonia, enabling effective treatments for serious conditions like pneumonia and neonatal sepsis.

 Vedanta Biosciences